weirdyang/mapbox-route-highlight/README.md

 Data cleaned using pandas and then geocoded using arcgis geocoding api and this [site](https://geocode.localfocus.nl/)

+Double click to set a point, the first point will be the start and final point is the destination.

 [Route generated using Mapbox Optimization API](https://docs.mapbox.com/help/tutorials/optimization-api/)